South Korea fishing boats turn back after North 'disrupts GPS'

 ITU is the U.N. agency overseeing global telecommunication networks and technologies.

-The North would pay a price if it continued, the South's defence ministry said without elaborating.
+The North would pay a price if it continued, the South's defense ministry said without elaborating.

 The reclusive North and rich, democratic South are technically still at war since their 1950-53 conflict ended in the armistice, not a peace treaty.